 5. The Thick Of It (BBC Two)

-Amongst the many highlights this year that included an eventful visit to BBC Five Live’s Richard Bacon show, and a very special birthday cake for Tucker sent by the Prime Minister, the writing team also cleverly built up the opposition team over the course, which will allow them more opportunities to continue the show next year reflecting whatever should happen in the real world of politics.
-The show continues to go from strength to strength, and has already seen a big screen spin-off this year in the shape of the film In The Loop, so I’m sure we haven’t seen the last of Malcolm Tucker.
+Amongst the many highlights this year were an eventful visit to BBC Five Live’s Richard Bacon show, and a very special birthday cake for Tucker sent by the Prime Minister.
+The writing team also cleverly built up the opposition team over the course, which allows them more opportunities to continue the show next year.
+Above all that covers it for whatever should happen in the real world of politics.
+The show continues to go from strength to strength, and has already seen a big screen spin-off this year in the shape of the film In The Loop.
+I’m sure we haven’t seen the last of Malcolm Tucker.

 4. Torchwood - Children Of Earth (BBC One)

 Captain Jack, Gwen and Ianto start to investigate when every child in the world suddenly stops at the same time all chanting the same thing, “We Are Coming”.
-The children are being controlled by transmissions from outer space, which are recognised by the government as originating from a species known as the 456 (named after the frequency they transmit on), who had secretly been in contact with Britain more than forty years earlier.
-Wanting to cover up this previous liason, the Prime Minister sets about secretly destroying anyone who could uncover this knowledge, and the main target of this becomes the Torchwood team themselves.
+The children are being controlled by transmissions from outer space.
+These signals are recognised by the government as originating from a species known as the 456 (named after the frequency they transmit on).
+They had secretly been in contact with Britain more than forty years earlier.
+Wanting to cover up this previous liason, the Prime Minister sets about secretly destroying anyone who could uncover this knowledge.
+The main target of this becomes the Torchwood team themselves.
 Soon the team have no base, no-one to turn to, or trust, and are on the run in fear of their lives.

-The three regular cast are all fine in this, where maybe they haven’t always before, but as Children Of Earth unfolds you start to feel they’re not the focus of this story as some wonderful guest performances and the story itself takes over.
+The three regular cast are all fine in this, where maybe they haven’t always been before.
+But as Children Of Earth unfolds you start to feel they’re not the focus of this story.
+Some wonderful guest performances and the story itself takes over.
 By far the star of the whole thing is Peter Capaldi who plays John Frobisher, a typically dull civil servant chosen by the Prime Minister to oversee all negotiations with the 456.
-A highly respected actor in his own right (and already appearing in this Top 5), he steals every scene he’s in.
+A highly respected actor in his own right (already appearing in this Top 5), he steals every scene.

 Children Of Earth continues to build the tension as the week progresses, and the fate for the world grows even bleaker.
-And quite cleverly, the presentation of the alien menace itself is helped considerably by always being shown to the viewer obscured in a darkly lit chamber of thick gas, proving that sometimes less is more.
-As Day Five starts, things couldn’t look worse for the Earth, or Torchwood, and Captain Jack has to make a very hard decision that will change his life forever.
-Quite often I found the last episode hard to watch, as the events have such a dark tone to them, but all the time you can’t draw yourself away from such fine drama.
+Cleverly, the presentation of the alien menace is helped considerably by being shown to the viewer obscured in a darkly lit chamber of thick gas, proving that sometimes less is more.
+As Day Five starts, things couldn’t look worse for the Earth, or Torchwood.
+Captain Jack has to make a very hard decision that will change his life forever.
+Quite often I found the last episode hard to watch, as the events have such a dark tone to them.
+However all the time you can’t draw yourself away from such fine drama.

 3. Robin Hood (BBC One)